Relationship between creativity and illness explored in new book

 The book also discusses the Brazilian writer Clarice Lispector, whose work engages closely with questions of bodily vulnerability and psychological distress.

-Later chapters examine the British painter Victor Willing, who was Portuguese my marriage and produced much of his most significant work while living with a progressive neurological condition, as well as the internationally renowned artist Paula Rego, whose art frequently confronts pain, trauma and bodily experience.
+Later chapters examine the British painter Victor Willing, who was Portuguese by marriage and produced much of his most significant work while living with a progressive neurological condition, as well as the internationally renowned artist Paula Rego, whose art frequently confronts pain, trauma and bodily experience.

 The book concludes with a study of contemporary artist Ana Palma, whose work addresses chronic illness (the implications of amenorrhea – or absence of menstruation) and the instability of the body as a site of identity.